Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 6.Hyundai has more coefficient variation of car brand

-7.Production of honda and ford car in 2017 and 2018, Generate more sales in those stated year
+7.The production of Honda and Ford cars in 2017 and 2018 generated higher sales during those years

-8.2019 and 2017 has more production of cars in each year
+8.Each of the years 2019 and 2017 individually had more car production compared to other years, The combined production of cars in 2019 and 2017 was higher than the combined production of cars in other years.

-9.Red color has more price above the average price for car
+9.Red color had more price above the average price for car

-10.Toyota,chevrolet,Hyundai,Ford and Honda has the top five most expensive car brands
+10.Toyota, Chevrolet, Hyundai, Ford and Honda had the top five most expensive car brands

 11.2019 has the highest sales of cars in each year